huyphamily/billsplit/README.md

 # Bill Split

-Easy way to split bill.
+Easy way to split bills.

 Built on top of Node.js using Express 4 with React, Redux, Webpack and Postgres.